-Executive Incentive Plan award levels for 2003 were based on a Sempra Energy earnings target.
+Executive Incentive Plan award levels for 2004 were based on a Sempra Energy earnings target of \$655 million.
 Target awards were set at levels ranging from 100% of base salary for the Chief Executive Officer to 45% of base salary for Vice Presidents, with maximum award levels ranging from 200% to 90% of base salary, subject to discretionary adjustments by the Compensation Committee within the limits provided by the plan.

-Sempra Energy's earnings for 2003 were \$649 million.
+Sempra Energy's earnings for 2004 were \$895 million-an increase of 38% over 2003 earnings and 137% of targeted 2004 earnings.
 These results exceeded maximum award levels and resulted in the cash bonuses set forth under the caption "Executive Compensation-Compensation Summary."

-Long Term Incentives
+Long-Term Incentives

-Long term incentive opportunities are provided by performance-based awards under Sempra Energy's Long Term Incentive Plan.
-The plan permits a wide variety of equity and equity-based incentive awards to allow the company to respond to changes in market conditions and compensation practices.
-Long term incentive awards are made annually and set at estimated grant date values ranging from 345% of base salary for the Chief Executive Officer to 120% of base salary for Vice Presidents.
+Long-term incentive opportunities are provided by performance-based awards under Sempra Energy's Long-Term Incentive Plan.
+The plan permits a wide variety of equity and equity-based incentive awards to allow the Compensation Committee to respond to changes in market conditions and compensation practices.
+Long-term incentive awards are made annually and set at estimated grant date values ranging from 345% of base salary for the Chief Executive Officer to 120% of base salary for Vice Presidents.

-Beginning in 2003, the Compensation Committee decreased its emphasis on stock options as incentive awards and awarded approximately 70% of the estimated value of long term incentive awards as performance-based restricted stock with the balance as stock options.
-These awards are summarized under the captions "Executive Compensation-Stock Options" and "Executive Compensation-Restricted Stock."
+Beginning in 2002, the Compensation Committee decreased its emphasis on stock options as incentive awards.
+Approximately 70% of the estimated value of 2004 long-term incentive awards were performance-based restricted stock with the balance as stock options.
+These awards are summarized under the captions "Executive Compensation-Stock Options" and "Executive Compensation-Performance-Based Restricted Stock."
+Beginning in 2005, approximately 80% of the estimated value of long-term incentive awards will be in performance-based restricted stock.